reddit/baseplate.py/docs/guide/startup.rst

 Because this is a Python application, before any code in Baseplate or your application can run, the Python interpreter itself must set itself up.

-When running applications outside of Docker, we use virtual environments ("virtualenvs") as a way of isolating Python applications (and all their dependencies) from eachother.
-Virtualenvs work by making a copy of the Python interpreter and its standard libraries into a folder of your choosing.
-When you run this Python interpreter instead of the one installed at the global level, it will use libraries from its folder rather than the global folders.
-This includes libraries that you ``pip install`` "into" your virtualenv.

-.. note:: You can "activate" the virtualenv in your shell by running ``source my-virtualenv/bin/activate``.
-This just puts ``my-virtualenv/bin/`` (which, among other things, has the virtualenv's ``python`` binary) at the front of your shell's ``PATH`` making the virtualenv installation be the default when you run ``python``, ``pip``, etc. This is a very handy convenience but is not strictly necessary to use a virtualenv as long as you call the right Python binary.

-Inside of Docker containers, we just use the global install of Python as the application is already isolated from others by the container itself.

-Once the right Python interpeter has been launched, there are many many many steps involved in :pep:`Python's startup sequence <432>` but for our purposes the most important thing to highlight are a number of `environment variables`_ that can configure the interpreter.
+There are many many many steps involved in :pep:`Python's startup sequence
+<432>` but for our purposes the most important thing to highlight are a number
+of `environment variables`_ that can configure the interpreter.

 Now that the interpeter is up, it runs the actual program we wanted it to (``baseplate-serve``) and the Baseplate.py startup sequence begins.